-The largest Maya pyramid in El Salvador, in the town of Chalchuapa.
-Occupied from the Classic period (250–900 AD) through the Post-Classic, with trade links reaching central Mexico and the Yucatán.
-The name translates from K'iche' as "place where the victims are burned."
-A unique drainage system kept the structure dry for centuries.
-The on-site museum has ceramic pieces and obsidian artifacts that are genuinely impressive.
+The largest Maya pyramid in El Salvador, in Chalchuapa.
+Inhabited from the Classic period (250–900 AD) into the Postclassic, with trade connections to central Mexico and the Yucatán.
+Its name in K'iche' means "place where the victims are burned."

 How much does it cost?

-~$3 nationals / $5 foreigners.
-Includes the museum.
+~$3 for nationals / $5 for foreigners.
+Includes the museum with ceramic and obsidian pieces.

 How do I get there?

 Bus 202 from San Salvador or a taxi from Santa Ana (~$5).
-78 km from the capital (~1.5h).
+It's 78 km from the capital (~1.5h).

 How much time do I need?

-1.5–2 hours for the ruins and museum.
+1.5–2 hours for the ruins and the museum.

 What's nearby?